ShaowuChen/JointSVD/README.md

 **Joint Matrix Decomposition for Deep Convolutional Neural Networks compression**

-Feel free to ask me question, and please cite our work if it help.
+Feel free to ask me questions, and please cite our work if it help.

 (Currently summited to the *Neurocomputing*, and we are considering  to upload it to arxiv later )